 It won’t be long before we are flipping our thermostats to deliver us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air means drier air that can affect our overall health.
-You may have never considered monitoring humidity levels in your home, or maybe you’re trying to find just the right balance.
+You may have never thought about monitoring humidity levels inside, or maybe you’re looking to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

-There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple things you’ll need to consider when purchasing a whole-home humidifier.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 All homes and families are different.
-Our professionals at Norrell Service Experts can give you a home health report to help you select which humidifier will work for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+Our professionals at Norrell Service Experts can give you a home health report to help you determine which humidifier will work for your home.
+And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you can rest comfortably during the winter and that you have the support you need to maintain proper indoor air quality.
-Give us a call at or visit our online scheduler to make an appointment.
+Call us at 205-267-0023 or check out our online scheduler to make an appointment.